mputz86/plutus-personal-playground/README.md

 ### Advanced: Automatic loading on entering project directory

 Advantages:
-- Automatically sets up nix-shell when you enter any proect directory
+- Automatically sets up `nix-shell` when you enter any project directory
-  - I.e. especially whenever you enter a sub-directory
+  - Especially whenever you enter a sub-directory
   - Like `cd plutus-pioneer-program/code/week08`
-- Preserves your shell (like zsh)
+- Preserves your shell (like `zsh`)
-  - Instead of nix-shell's default shell, `bash`
+  - Instead of `nix-shell`'s default shell, `bash`
 - Note (maybe good or bad):
   - Installs pre-commit hooks
   - Like formatting nix files

 Setup:
-- Add `shell.nix` to project dir (like plutus-pioneer-program)
+- Add `shell.nix` to project dir (like `plutus-pioneer-program`)
   ```nix
   { }:
   let